apache/trafficserver/doc/developer-guide/api/functions/TSPluginDSOReloadEnable.en.rst

 .. warning::  This function should be called from within :func:`TSPluginInit`

-The function will return :type:`TS_ERROR`  in any of the following cases:
+The function will return :enumerator:`TS_ERROR`  in any of the following cases:
     - The function was not called from within :func:`TSPluginInit`
     - TS is unable to get the canonical path from the plugin's path.